Hassen-Ahmed/Todo-App/README.md

-# Todo-App

-# _To-do list_
+# _To-do App_

 An app where you can add items to the to-do list by typing them in and clicking a submit button.

 # FEATURES

--   Todos list container box
 -   Single todo box

-    -   Text of todo
+    -   Text of todo.
-    -   The date when it created
+    -   The date when it created.
+    -   Delete button when you don't need any more or you already done you todo.
+    -   Check button which going to be line through if you done the todo and save incase.

 -   Form
-    -   textInput for text todo also need placeHolder NOT label
+    -   textInput for text todo also need placeHolder with label
-    -   input for date also need placeHolder NOT label
+    -   auto date generated
-    -   button for submit
+    -   add(+) button for submit

-for future:
+# for future:

-1- let user edit todos
+1- let user edit todo
 2- theme
 3- store data in database
 4- share todo to others